 Data Management:

 Definition – Main concept is the conducting of analysis, aggregation, quality assurance, and quality control on data in the transactional database (spatial and tabular) in preparation for publication.
 This includes the part of the process where field data that has been entered into the transactional database and is managed in preparation for versioning and delivery.
-Additionally includes connection to reference data in external databases, managing technical soil service activities, managing soil survey projects, managing database models, and managing all components of OSDs.
+Additionally, includes connection to reference data in external databases, managing technical soil service activities, managing soil survey projects, managing database models, and managing all components of OSD.

 Future Needs: